 The plant’s crown is somewhat pushed down and it has a white, woolly feel.
 There are 10 to 14 ribs that go downward and have grey-white areoles with 3 cm spine clusters poking out of them.

 Lobivia develops gorgeous blooms from basal tubercles on the plant’s upper side.
-The flowers’ petals may grow up to 7 cm wide and come in a variety of vibrant colors such as tomato-red, yellow, and, wait for it… orange.
+The flowers’ petals may grow up to 7 cm wide and come in a variety of vibrant colours such as tomato-red, yellow, and, wait for it… orange.
 All flowers, regardless of hue, have a broad, dark purple-violet to black ring around the neck, as well as yellow anthers and purple stamens.

 Nigrostoma succulent care